 The Manchester Arena Inquiry has been established under the Inquiries Act 2005.
 Other inquiries established under the Act include the Infected Blood Inquiry, the Leveson Inquiry and the Grenfell Tower Public Inquiry as well as the E Coli Inquiry in Wales and the ICL Inquiry held jointly between Scotland and England.
 Such inquiries are essentially inquisitorial in nature and, subject to the legislative provisions, their procedure and conduct are matters for the Chairman to decide.
 As such, no two inquiries are the same.
 The Inquiry is charged with carrying out an investigation within its terms of reference.

 The Manchester Arena Inquiry was established by the Home Secretary on 22 October 2019.
 The Chairman of the Inquiry, Sir John Saunders, has committed to hearings starting in April 2020.
 A series of preliminary hearings will take place before this date.
 Further information on these hearing will be shared with core participants and posted on the website in due course.
-The first preliminary hearing will be held on 22 November 2019.
+The next preliminary hearing will be held on 28 January 2020.

 Once the Inquiry is underway open hearings will be held at Manchester Magistrates’ Court, Crown Square, Greater Manchester, M60 1PR.